How to Sit Correctly

 - Your buttocks should touch the back of your chair.

-- All three normal back curves should be present while sitting.
+- All three standard S-shaped curves should be present while sitting.

-- A small, rolled-up towel or a lumbar roll can be used to help you maintain the normal curves in your back.
+- You can use a small, rolled-up towel or a lumbar roll to help you maintain the standard curves in your back.

 Here’s how to find a good sitting position when you’re not using a back support or lumbar roll: